 “Show me the incentive and I will show you the outcome.” – Charlie Munger

 Bonding curves are an extremely fascinating cryptoeconomic primitive - protocol based incentive systems that enable coordination of network participants to achieve shared goals.
-In these economic games, Tokens (programmable blockchain assets) incentivize network participants towards some outcome that is beneficial for every network participant.
+In these economic games, Tokens (programmable financial assets) incentivize network participants towards some outcome that is beneficial for every network participant.

-In this article, we’ll take a look at what bonding curves are and how it’s used today.
+In this article, let’s take a look at what bonding curves are and how it’s used today.
 Along the way, we’ll learn about automated market makers, token-curated registries, and continuous organizations - three real-life applications of bonding curves.